 The growth of the psychology discipline and its professional service-oriented manifestation also brought about the rise of multiple specializations.
 These specializations focused on various areas of human behavior, both at the foundational (Discipline-Specific Knowledge) and functional (Profession-wide Competencies).
 Therefore, from the interest to apply the burgeoning body of knowledge on the neurobiological basis of behavior, Clinical Neuropsychology emerged.
 From an interest in understanding the relationship between Psychology and the legal aspects of normal and abnormal behavior Forensic Psychology developed.
+The specialization in Child Psychology emerged from the need to improve the mental health of children.
+Due to the number of people struggling with addiction and the numerous effective treatments that exist, the Addictions track was created.
+From an awareness of the need to promote psychological theory, research, and clinical practice in understanding the significance of religion and spirituality in people's lives and the field of psychology, the concentration of Religion and Spirituality was established.
 Most importantly, from Psychology's expanded view of the person's physical wellbeing to the inclusion of public healthy approaches to understanding health and illness, the Health Psychology specialization emerged.
 Decades after our program offered a concentration in Health Psychology the American Psychological Association (APA) declared Psychology a "Health Service" profession.
-Likewise, decades after Albizu University declared diversity ad multiculturalism the foundation of its training philosophy, APA included a strong diversity component in its accreditation guidelines and on its current Standards of Accreditation.
+Likewise, decades after Albizu University declared diversity and multiculturalism the foundation of its training philosophy, APA included a strong diversity component in its accreditation guidelines and on its current Standards of Accreditation.

 Albizu University has outpaced the development of these areas of Professional Psychology.
-With a shorter and more condensed curricular sequence, AU's Clinical Psychology Psy.D. program offer its students the science-based generalist foundation of the psychology discipline.
-The training curriculum is also designed to train multiculturally sensitive Professional (Clinical) Psychologists, with sufficient specialized courses, labs, and clinical experiences to develop additional competencies in one of the various areas of specialization: Clinical Neuropsychology, Health Psychology, Forensic Psychology, Addictions Psychology, and Psychology of Religion and Spirituality.

-The newly revised 99-credit Psy.D. curriculum covering the contemporary areas of the Clinical Psychology profession may be completed in four years, plus a one-year internship.
+With a shorter and more condensed curricular sequence, AU's Clinical Psychology Psy.D. program offers its students the science-based generalist foundation of the psychology discipline.
+The training curriculum is also designed to train multiculturally sensitive Professional (Clinical) Psychologists, with sufficient specialized courses, labs, and clinical experiences to develop additional competencies in one of the various areas of specialization: Clinical Neuropsychology, Health Psychology, Forensic Psychology, Addictions Psychology, Child Psychology, and Psychology of Religion and Spirituality.
+Through coursework, practicum and/or internship, doctoral project, specialized programming, and mentoring with expert faculty students can gain experience in one of these areas.
+The 99-credit Psy.D. curriculum covering the contemporary areas of the Clinical Psychology profession may be completed in four years, plus a one-year internship.
 Students write a Doctoral Project aimed at facilitating the integration of the knowledge acquired through the program.

-Student are able to engage in additional course work and practica to further develop their skills in one of the existing specialized tracks which are considered electives: Clinical Neuropsychology, Health Psychology, Forensic Psychology, Addictions Psychology, and Psychology of Religion and Spirituality.
+Students are able to engage in additional course work and practica to further develop their skills in one of the existing specialized tracks which are considered electives: Clinical Neuropsychology, Health Psychology, Forensic Psychology, Addictions Psychology, and Psychology of Religion and Spirituality.
 The content of each of the program's courses is available in this section of the Catalog.